 Final Fantasy Adventure made its debut in North America on the original Gameboy back in 1991.
 Despite the Final Fantasy name, this game was actually the first game in what would become the Mana series.
 Flashforward to 2019 and this version of the game has made its way to the surface once again in the Collection of Mana on the Switch.
 Despite having a Gameboy as a kid, this is one game I never actually played back then.
 I mean, it probably didn’t help that it released when I was two and that I didn’t really get into gaming until I was around five, but that’s details.
 As such, the Collection of Mana is my first time playing this original version of the game.

 Final Fantasy Adventure starts you off locked up in a coliseum where you’re forced to fight monsters daily for the entertainment of others.
 One day, though, your good friend Willy dies and tells you to “get out of here”, that the exit is behind where the monsters come in.
 Well gee, why didn’t we go there before!?
 We finally escape, find the sinister Dark Lord and a man named Julius plotting evil deeds.
 Julius spots us, we try and run, fall down a waterfall, and thus our adventure is truly underway.
+There are many different ways how you can get more customer to your business, but for sure one of the best ways is by the using of marketing video.

 One of the best things about the game is the fact you can save anywhere.
 The bad part is it took me about half of the game to realize what it meant by “Menu A” in the manual, the menu that had the save command.
 After dying early on and having the redo the start, I quickly decided to instead just make use of the Collection’s save state feature.
 I actually ended up finding the game fairly difficult overall, so this feature was nice to just have in general.
 Also, you can leave boss rooms, so if you accidentally wander into one all you need to do is back out.
 Convenient if you forgot to save, heal, or need to finish exploring the dungeon!